Kelvin-Ben/Leaderboard/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to Microverse for the opportunity.
 - Inspiration to (https://www.notion.so/microverse/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3)

 ## 📝 License

-This project is [MIT](./LICENSE) licensed.
+This project is [MIT](https://mit-license.org/) licensed.